nlohmann/json/doc/mkdocs/docs/api/basic_json/insert.md

       arrays; example: `"cannot use insert() with string"`
     - Throws [`invalid_iterator.202`](../../home/exceptions.md#jsonexceptioninvalid_iterator202) if called on an iterator which does not belong to the current JSON value; example: `"iterator does not fit current value"`
-2. The function can throw thw following exceptions:
+2. The function can throw the following exceptions:
     - Throws [`type_error.309`](../../home/exceptions.md#jsonexceptiontype_error309) if called on JSON values other than arrays; example: `"cannot use insert() with string"`
     - Throws [`invalid_iterator.202`](../../home/exceptions.md#jsonexceptioninvalid_iterator202) if called on an iterator which does not belong to the current JSON value; example: `"iterator does not fit current value"`
-3. The function can throw thw following exceptions:
+3. The function can throw the following exceptions:
     - Throws [`type_error.309`](../../home/exceptions.md#jsonexceptiontype_error309) if called on JSON values other than arrays; example: `"cannot use insert() with string"`
     - Throws [`invalid_iterator.202`](../../home/exceptions.md#jsonexceptioninvalid_iterator202) if called on an